dezashibi-c/b-hello-world/README.md

 **👉 Together with `W64DevKit` you have now everything to start writing code, well go on!**

+## Wait, What about a cmake template?, I really really like to start coding right away!

+Alright, Alright, I hear you, [check out here](https://github.com/dezashibi-c/cmake_template).

 ## License

 Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.